-In February 2022, our Compensation Committee approved the performance measures and goals of the STI plan for fiscal 2022 (2022 STI plan), which includes the Senior Executive Bonus Plan and Discretionary Bonus Plan for our NEOs and other executive officers.
-The total target STI award amounts for 2022 expressed as a percentage of base salary for our NEOs for the 2022 STI plan are as follow:
+In February 2023, our Compensation Committee approved the performance measures and goals of the STI plan for fiscal 2023 (2023 STI plan), which includes the Senior Executive Bonus Plan and Discretionary Bonus Plan for our NEOs and other executive officers.
+The total target STI award amounts for 2023 expressed as a percentage of base salary for our NEOs for the 2023 STI plan remained consistent with the 2022 STI plan and are as follows:

+Target as a Percentage

-Name Target Percentage of Base Salary
+Name of Base Salary

-Mr. Fisher (1) 130%
+Mr. Fisher 130%

-Mr. Cunningham (2) 100%
+Mr. Cunningham 100%

 Mr. Chartier 80%

-Mr. Rahilly (3) 75%
+Mr. Rahilly 75%